 Regulation of Dams

-The Canadian Dam Association (CDA), a volunteer organization was formed in the 1980s to provide dam owners, operators, consultants, suppliers and government agencies with a national forum to discuss issues of dam safety in Canada.
+The Canadian Dam Association (CDA) is a volunteer organization that was formed in the 1980s to provide dam owners, operators, consultants, suppliers and government agencies with a national forum to discuss issues of dam safety in Canada.
 The Dam Safety Guidelines and other guidance developed by CDA can provide regulators with a basis for evaluating the safety of dams within their respective jurisdictions.

 Before any water retaining structure is constructed or modified, the dam owner requires authorization according to the requirement of to the related jurisdiction and its regulatory authority.
 There are often different ministries/agencies in each province or territory that are responsible for water dams and mine tailings dams.